djtoler2/Deployment6/Deployment-instructions.md

 Load Balancer:
 - purpose-region, example: ALB-east
 ```
-2. Use Terraform to create 2 instances in your default VPC for a Jenkins manager and agent architecture (see below for more information)
+2. Use Terraformm to create 2 instances in your default VPC for a Jenkins manager and agent architecture (see below for more information)
 3. The following must be installed:
 ```
 Instance 1: